Community Artist

 -

-Submit a one-page (maximum) expression of interest highlighting why you are interested in this role as Digital Designer and include your CV.
+Submit a one-page (maximum) expression of interest highlighting why you are interested in this role as Community Artist and include your CV.

 -